reimagined/resolve/docs/tutorial.md

 **Test Your Application**

-Expand this section for an example, on how to test the ShoppingLists Read Model.
+Expand this section for an example on how to test the ShoppingLists Read Model.

 </summary>